Genghua-Chen/CIS331-Final-Project/README.md

 The highest accuracy of the model I had is 100 with 0.02 loss.
 The result of testing set is 100 accuracy with 0.04 loss.

+## Bonus
+Use model to make prediction in real-time.

 ![alt text](https://cdn.lifehack.org/wp-content/uploads/2014/03/Screen-Shot-2014-03-24-at-12.01.14.png.jpg)